-There are approximately 152 individual or "mass" actions pending in federal court in Colorado (41 cases), New York (4 cases), Pennsylvania (11 cases), New Mexico (2 cases) and South Carolina (94 cases) against Chemguard and Tyco Fire Products and other defendants in which the plaintiffs generally seek compensatory damages, including damages for alleged personal injuries, medical monitoring, and alleged diminution in property values.
-The cases involve approximately 7,000 plaintiffs in Colorado, approximately 126 plaintiffs in New York, 15 plaintiffs in Pennsylvania, two plaintiffs in New Mexico, and approximately 100 plaintiffs from various states who direct-filed complaints in South Carolina.
-These matters have been transferred to or directly-filed in the MDL.
-The Company is also on notice of approximately 660 other possible individual product liability claims by filings made in Pennsylvania state court, but complaints have not been filed in those matters in Pennsylvania.
-Some of the individuals who filed claims in Pennsylvania state court filed individual complaints in the MDL in South Carolina (and dismissed their claims in Pennsylvania state court), and the Company anticipates that the rest will soon be filed in the MDL.
+There are approximately 632 individual or "mass" actions pending that were filed in state or federal court in California (2 cases), Colorado (41 cases), New York (4 cases), Pennsylvania (15 cases), New Mexico (2 cases) and South Carolina (568 cases direct filed from various U.S. jurisdictions) against Chemguard and Tyco Fire Products and other defendants in which the plaintiffs generally seek compensatory damages, including damages for alleged personal injuries, medical monitoring, and alleged diminution in property values.
+The cases involve two plaintiffs in California, approximately 7,000 plaintiffs in Colorado, approximately 126 plaintiffs in New York, 15 plaintiffs in Pennsylvania, two plaintiffs in New Mexico, and more than 500 plaintiffs from various states who direct-filed complaints in South Carolina.
+All but two of these matters have been transferred to or directly-filed in the MDL, and it is anticipated that the California cases will be transferred following service of the complaints.
+Many of the additional filed actions were directly filed in South Carolina by plaintiffs who were among the 660 plaintiffs the Company had previously disclosed to have made filings in Pennsylvania state court.
+The Company anticipates that the remainder of the possible individual product liability claims filed in Pennsylvania state court will either soon be filed in the MDL (and that all such claims in state court will be dismissed accordingly) or will be dismissed in Pennsylvania without a corresponding filing in South Carolina.